Mortiis

-Mortiis is an electronic band from Notodden, Norway fronted by Håvard Ellefsen, who is also known as the namesake of the band.
+Mortiis is an electronic band from Notodden Municipality, Norway fronted by Håvard Ellefsen, who is also known as the namesake of the band.
 The name is a misspelling of the word "mortis", which is the pronunciation used by the band.
 Mortiis started as the solo project of Ellefsen as a means to convey a story.
 This aspect was lost over time and Mortiis slowly formed into a band.
 Ellefsen previously played bass in the black metal band Emperor (1991–1992), prior to forming this project in 1993.
 The time he spent in his previous band laid the groundworks for mixing black metal elements with various electronic genres, with these being touched upon across each "era" of the band.

 History

 Era I

 The title of Era I was never intentional.
 It came about in 2001 when Mortiis was set to release The Smell of Rain, which was such a departure from his earlier records that he wanted to brand it in a way to signify this.
 All works previous to The Smell of Rain were thereafter referred to as Era I as a consequence.
 All of the Era I albums were composed entirely on synthesizers, creating a sound that Mortiis described as "dark dungeon music"- a fundamental influence on the later dungeon synth genre.
 The last album of this era, The Stargate, went a step further by introducing a wider range of instruments including acoustic guitars, flutes and dark vocals; mainly provided by Sarah Jezebel Deva.